Xenadon/EquiTorch/docs/examples/tetris_SE3Tr.rst

-The teris classification using SE(3)-Transformer with separable layernorm and S2 activation.
+The tetris classification using SE(3)-Transformer with separable layernorm and S2 activation.
 ============================================================================================

 .. note::
-    For some backgrounds about the task and equivariant operation, you can first read `The teris classification using TFN and SO2TFN`.
+    For some backgrounds about the task and equivariant operation, you can first read `The tetris classification using TFN and SO2TFN`.

-Here, we give an example of the teris classification using `SE(3)-Transformer <https://arxiv.org/abs/2006.10503>`_, but replace the normalization and activation to the separable layer normalization and separable S2 activation
+Here, we give an example of the tetris classification using `SE(3)-Transformer <https://arxiv.org/abs/2006.10503>`_, but replace the normalization and activation to the separable layer normalization and separable S2 activation